KayChansiri/Demo_GBT/README.md

 There are several libraries available for GBT, but I’m using XGBoost for the following reasons:

-* Speed and performance: XGBoost is known for its efficiency and high performance.
+* **Speed and performance**: XGBoost is known for its efficiency and high performance.
-*  Handling missing values: XGBoost automatically learns the best way to handle missing data during training.
-Although it’s a good idea to deal with missing values beforehand for better performance, XGBoost handles it effectively without requiring additional preprocessing.
+*  **Handling missing values**: Although it’s a good idea to deal with missing values beforehand for better performance, XGBoost handles it effectively without requiring additional preprocessing.
-* Parallel processing: XGBoost supports parallel processing, making it faster than traditional GBT methods.
+* **Parallel processing**: XGBoost supports parallel processing, making it faster than traditional GBT methods.
-* Versatility: It can handle both classification and regression tasks, which we’ll explore in this demo.
+* **Versatility**: It can handle both classification and regression tasks, which we’ll explore in this demo.

 Other GBT libraries like LightGBM and CatBoost are also great choices.
-LightGBM, developed by Microsoft, is particularly efficient for large datasets, while CatBoost excels when working with categorical features, as it avoids extensive preprocessing (e.g., one-hot encoding).
+LightGBM, developed by Microsoft, is particularly efficient for large datasets, while CatBoost is great when you work with categorical features, as it avoids extensive preprocessing (e.g., one-hot encoding).
 Another option is the GradientBoostingRegressor or GradientBoostingClassifier from Scikit-learn.
 However, these functions tend to be slower compared to XGBoost, especially on larger datasets, and they do not support parallelization as efficiently as XGBoost.
-Additionally, Scikit-learn requires you to handle missing values manually since it doesn’t manage them natively.
-As my personal preference is to save the computational time even with a small dataset, I chose to use XGBoost for this case.
+Additionally, Scikit-learn requires users to handle missing values manually.
+As my personal preference is to save the computational time even with a small dataset, I chose to use XGBoost for this demo.

 ### Data Preparation

-Before we get started, we need to ensure that the dataset meets all the assumptions required for Gradient Boosted Trees (GBT), although these assumptions are fewer compared to algorithms like linear regression.
+Before we get started, we need to ensure that the dataset meets all the assumptions required for GBT, although these assumptions are fewer compared to algorithms like linear regression.

 **1. Data Distribution**

 GBT models do not require specific assumptions about the distribution of the data, such as normality, homoscedasticity, or linearity.
 They are designed to capture complex, non-linear relationships between features and the target variable, making them highly flexible and robust for a wide range of data types.
 Therefore, there is no need to prepare the data based on distributional assumptions.

 There is also no need to check for multicollinearity, as GBT models are decision tree-based.
 These models split data based on feature values rather than fitting coefficients to predictors (as in linear regression), making them generally robust to multicollinearity.
 Since they don’t assume independence among predictors, GBT models automatically select the most important features at each split, minimizing the impact of correlated features.
-If two features are highly correlated, the model will usually choose one based on its ability to reduce the loss function (e.g., Mean Squared Error for regression tasks).
+If two features are highly correlated, the model will usually choose one based on its ability to reduce the loss function.

 However, it’s important to note that the assumption of independence of observations still applies to GBT models, just as it does for other machine learning models.
 While GBT can handle highly correlated features, it may struggle with dependent observations (e.g., in time series data).
 In cases where observations are dependent, additional steps such as feature engineering or adding lag variables are necessary to account for these dependencies.
 Fortunately, this does not apply to our current dataset, which is cross-sectional.

 **2. Handling of Feature Types**

-In the case of the library we are using today, such as XGBoost, categorical variables need to be encoded (e.g., using one-hot encoding or label encoding) before training.
-In our dataset, the dataset variable, which indicates the location of data collection (with 3 levels), and cp, which indicates chest pain type (with 3 levels), are categorical.
+For XGBoost that we are using in this demo, categorical variables need to be encoded (e.g., using one-hot encoding or label encoding) before training.
+In our dataset, the 'dataset' variable, which indicates the location of data collection (with 3 levels), and 'cp', which indicates chest pain type (with 3 levels), are categorical.
 Therefore, we will start by applying one-hot encoding to these variables.

 ```ruby
 data = pd.get_dummies(data, columns=['dataset', 'cp'])